dEAduction/dEAduction/CONTRIBUTING.md

     appreciated.
 - **Create exercises**.

-In any case, every contribution proposition should have its issue, whether we or you created it.
-To save you time, you should never work on a contribution which was not approved (there would be a risk of it being rejected)!
+In any case, every contribution should have its issue, whether we or you created it.
+To save you time, you should never work on a contribution that was not discussed (there would be a risk of it being rejected)!

 > Issues that are best-suited for first contributions have the label [`good first issue`](https://github.com/dEAduction/dEAduction/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

-> Beware of the [contribution guidelines](#guidelines) for code, commit messages, etc.
+Finally, please respect the [contribution guidelines](#guidelines) for code, commit messages, etc.

 ### Contribution process

-To contribute, you first need to [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) d∃∀duction's repository and create a new branch (see branches [guidelines](#git-branch-names) for your contribution (do not use a branch for more than one thing).
-You can begin development on this branch.
-At this point, your fork and d∃∀duction's repository are two distinct projects.
+To contribute, you first need to [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) d∃∀duction's repository and create a new git branch (see branches [guidelines](#git-branch-names), do *not* develop on the `master` branch) for your contribution (do not use a branch for more than one thing).

+> At this point, your fork and d∃∀duction's repository are two distinct projects.

 When you think your contribution is ready, git push it to your online fork.
-Signal it in the contribution proposition's Github issue so we can review it, discuss it and test it; it will be labeled with [`status::ready for review`](https://github.com/dEAduction/dEAduction/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A%3Aready+for+review%22+).
+Signal it in the contribution proposition's Github issue so core-team members can review it, discuss it and test it; it will be labeled with [`status::ready for review`](https://github.com/dEAduction/dEAduction/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A%3Aready+for+review%22+).
-After potential modifications and if we approve your contribution, we will tell you that your contribution is ready for pull-request!
-At that point, your issue is labeled with [`status::ready for PR`](https://github.com/dEAduction/dEAduction/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A%3Aready+for+PR%22+);
+After potential modifications and *if* the same core-team members approve your contribution, they will label it with [`status::ready for PR`](https://github.com/dEAduction/dEAduction/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A%3Aready+for+PR%22+);
-you just do the pull request and we accept it.
+you just do the pull request and your contribution is integrated to d∃∀duction's code-base.

-Notes:
-- Do *not* do your modifications directly on the `master` branch.
+At any stage, do feel free to discuss your contribution's development with the core team.
+This should be done publicly, in the contribution proposition's issue.

-- Remember to commit often; in doubt commit.
+> Remember to commit often; in doubt commit.
 On top of that, keep your fork up-to-date with upstream (that is, with d∃∀duction's branch you forked from).
-- At any stage, do feel free to discuss your contribution's development with the core team.
-This should be done publicly, in the contribution proposition's issue.

-> This section is a basic outline of the contribution process.
-If you feel overwhelmed, spend some time inquiring on the internet or contact us (with precise questions).

 ### What to expect?